 Dundee is a tiny town located in the state of Ohio.
 With a population of 269 people and just one neighborhood, Dundee is the 751st largest community in Ohio.
 Much of the housing stock in Dundee was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Dundee, you'll notice that it is more blue-collar than most other communities in America.
-94.24% of Dundee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dundee is generally considered to be a blue-collar town.
+94.83% of the Dundee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dundee is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Dundee who work in office and administrative support (5.76%), sales jobs (0.00%), and personal care services (0.00%).
+There are especially a lot of people living in Dundee who work in office and administrative support (5.17%), sales jobs (0.00%), and personal care services (0.00%).

 Dundee’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.